rena5555/CA-Collision-History/README.md

 ## Conclusion

 Looking at the CHP dataset we found a correlation between unemployment rate% and crashes and rate of automobile crashes involving cell phone use being lower after the CA Senate Bill 1613.
-We can see that socioeconomic events and govt policies can have a correlation with automobile collisions.
+We can see that socioeconomic events and government policies can have a correlation with automobile collisions.

 ## Future Research